Radom12/StockPredictior/README.md

     Matplotlib
     Jupyter Notebooks

-## Getting Started

-    Clone the repository.
-    Install the required dependencies by running pip install -r requirements.txt.
-    Explore the Jupyter Notebooks to understand the analysis and model implementation.
-    Run the provided scripts to train and evaluate the predictive models.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or provide feedback to enhance the capabilities and accuracy of stock price prediction.